Spectral Conditions for the Ingleton Inequality: Examples

-We now isolate the special case $k=1$ and $l=n-1$ (lines and hyperplanes) of the previous corollary.
+We now isolate the special case $k=1$ and $l=n-1$ (line-in-hyperplane flags) of the previous corollary.
 The graph of (line-in-hyperplane)-flags is a symmetric expander, and in this case we get a cleaner bound. \begin{corollary} Let $(X, Y, A, B)$ be four random variables, where $(X,Y)$ is the uniformly random choice of a ($1$-in-$(n-1)$)--flag in $\Fbb_{q}^{n}$.
 Then

 \unskipp \end{corollary}